zorganovic/mobx-starter/README.md

 ## My components are not updating!

-Make sure you added the `@connect` decorator to your component.
+Make sure you added the `@observer` decorator to your component.

 ## My stateless component doesn't have access to the stores !